Firehed/input/README.md

             // ... do some magic
             // $i['foo'] will be a string
-            // $i['bar'] will be a string or null, since it was optional }
+            // $i['bar'] will be a string or null, since it was optional
+            // $i['baz'] will be a string or 'my baz', since it was an optional with a default value }
     }